 Assessments: Key to Success

-Vocational education, though application oriented is assessed with great precision by the ITOs.
-In fact, all NQF-registered courses are subjected to rules governed by Accreditation and Moderation Action Plan (AMAP).
+Vocational education, through application-oriented, is assessed with great precision by the ITOs.
+In fact, all NQF-registered courses are subjected to rules governed by the Accreditation and Moderation Action Plan (AMAP).
 Through such monitoring, assessments meet standards as required by the industry and conform to a consistent level of competency.
-The moderated assessments allow students perform as per expectations of the industry.
+The moderated assessments allow students to perform as per expectations of the industry.

 So, those looking for industry-based education with internship or training programs, here is your chance – take up VET courses at apt institutes in New Zealand.
 Contact our student adviser for details.